jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration2RequirementsS20.md

 In the first iteration, you enhanced the core functionality of the simulation.
 In this iteration, you will design and implement: a regression test to ensure the core functionality of the simulation continues to function as expected when changes are made to the simulation; an observer pattern to display information about a single bus to the user; and finally, logic to determine what size buses will be deployed based upon conditions within the simulation.

-Everything will be submitted via GitHub and where indicated through Canvas.
-We will pull your repository at the specified due dates and grade according to the contents at that time.

-> Please verify that your submission compiles on a cselabs machine and it is complete.
-You will receive no grade or be heavily penalized if your code does not compile upon submission.

-The schedule is very tight, and it is important that you keep up with the project.
-The project will continue to build throughout the semester, and if you get behind, it will be very difficult to catch up.
-For this reason, **late assignments will not be accepted**, but you will receive partial credit for partial completion of the requirements.

-You can convert this requirements document to pdf using this tool: http://www.markdowntopdf.com/

 <hr>

 ## Documentation and Code Implementation Requirements